 A number of TCL TVs were released throughout 2020, many of which proved you don’t need to pay over the odds for a good new TV.
 We're hoping the brand will continue the trend of good TV tech packed into affordable TVs throughout 2021 – news that TCL's uber-popular 6-Series TVs will have 8K support already suggests it will.

 Over the past few years, TCL has been rapidly taking over the mid-range television space.
 It’s brought us a range of TV tech, from budget HDR sets to 8K QLEDs.
-2020 marks the first time TCL has brought QLED TVs to the UK, along with a new 8K TV (the TCL X915) that's now IMAX Enhanced certified.
+2020 marked the first time TCL brought QLED TVs to the UK, along with a new 8K TV (the TCL X915) that's now IMAX Enhanced certified.

 TCL has held a steady 10 per cent market share of the global LCD TV market for the past couple of years, as one of the largest TV manufacturers alongside Samsung and LG.
 So it's more likely than ever that you'll come across a TCL TV in your hunt for the perfect home television.